Select your country or region to view content specific to your country.

 This website contains information on products which is targeted to a wide range of audiences and could contain product details or information otherwise not accessible or valid in each country.

-Seegene's products using original technologies provide exceptional performance
+Seegene's products using proprietary technologies provide exceptional performance

 Assessed from the 2013 and 2014 HPV LabNet international proficiency studies :

 Continuing global improvement in human papillomavirus DNA genotyping services

 In 2014, 86/145 datasets (59%) that typed for at least one HPV type were 100% proficient for the types detected by the test.
 Of these, 32 datasets identified the content of all samples, including those with copy number amounts that were lower than required for proficiency.

 Reference : Eklund C. et al. (2018) Journal of Clinical Virology, 101:74-84.Reference : Eklund C. et al. (2018) Journal of Clinical Virology, 101:74-84.

 Comparison of the fast track diagnostics respiratory 21 and Seegene Allplex™ RP assays 26 multiplex polymerase chain reaction assays for the detection of respiratory viruses

 Although the performance of the assays was similar, the Seegene assay had the advantage of simultaneous detection of two gene targets for each of the common Influenza A subtypes, improved throughput of 30 samples per run and automated result analysis.
 Seegene assay had improved multiplexing ability compared to other real-time PCR methods with almost double the throughput compared to the FTD assay.